 - in a GP practice;

-- for Home-Start Westminster (a charity that supports families with young children); and
+- for Home-Start Westminster (a charity that supports parents with young children); and

 - for a low-cost therapy service.

-My previous career included research and advisory work with charities and funders, and through this I developed a specialist interest in mental health and well-being.
+My previous career included research, editorial and advisory work with charities and funders, and through this I developed a specialist interest in mental health and well-being.
 I originally studied history at university and have a BA (Hons) and MSc from the University of Oxford.